Hugo8705/grunt-wordpress-theme/README.md

 # grunt-wordpress-theme
-Wordpress theme with Grunt and Bower
+Wordpress theme with Grunt and Bower.
+Can actually be used also for HTML/CSS and templating.

 ## Installation